Poseudoon/finalproject/README.md

    expval(Eb)     uncertainty(Eb)

 ## Testing
-   To test, if the program is working properly you can run python3 -m pyteset.
+   To test, if the program is working properly you can run python3 -m pytest.
-   The Programm will then be tested with six potentials.
+   The Programm will then be tested with six the potentials:
+   - asymmetric potential
+   - double potential well (linear and cubic spline interpolated)
+   - infinite and finite potential well
+   - harmonic oscillator